-Snakes have long, narrow, and limbless bodies.
-Due to this body shape, their internal organs are arranged in a linear manner.
-As far as the digestive system of snakes is concerned, it runs through almost the entire length of the body.
-It starts from the buccal cavity, and extends till the anus.
-The system is well adapted to the feeding behavior of these animals.
+Snakes have long, narrow, limbless bodies.
+Because of this body shape, their internal organs are arranged in a straight line.
+The digestive system of a snake runs through almost the entire length of the body.
+It starts from the buccal cavity (the mouth) and extends all the way to the anus.
+The system is well adapted to how these animals feed.

-Most snakes often exhibit an intermittent feeding behavior with long intervals between meals.
-Such intervals may span from a few days to weeks, months, and even years in some cases.
-An interesting fact is that when an infrequent feeder snake gets active, their digestive system remains inactive.
+Most snakes often exhibit an intermittent feeding behavior, with long gaps between meals.
+Those gaps may span from a few days to weeks, months, and even years in some cases.
+Here's an interesting fact: when an infrequent feeder snake gets active and goes hunting, its digestive system actually remains inactive.
 After the meal, the snake turns inactive, but the digestive system gets active.
-They have specialized digestive systems that undergo rapid growth to cope up with the increased demands of digestion.
-The increased rate of activity slows down once the meal is digested completely.
-The digestive system shrinks in size, and turns dormant.
+Snakes have specialized digestive systems that undergo rapid growth to cope with the increased demands of digestion.
+Once the meal is fully digested, the activity slows back down.
+The digestive system shrinks in size and turns dormant.
 Let us take a look at how snakes digest their food.

 Digestion in Snakes